Software + Tools

 Some of these were developed directly at the Trace Center; others were developed in collaboration with or under funding from the Trace Center.
 We want to thank the following sponsors for funding this work:

 - National Institute on Disability, Independent Living, and Rehabilitation Research, Administration for Community Living, US Dept of Health and Human Services

 - National Science Foundation

 - Rehabilitation Services Administration, US Dept of Education

 Data and Data Repositories

-This software is available free.
-However, we have no funding for support of these software packages so they are provided ‘as is’.
-We will provide support as we are able.
-Donations to support our support are welcome.
+This software is available free; however, we have no funding for support of these software packages so they are provided ‘as is’ and will provide support as we are able.
+Donations to enable our continued support are welcome.